adonisjs/v5-docs/content/api/database/query-builder.md

   .from('tree')
 ```

 The above example is not meant to simplify the complexity of SQL.
-Instead, it demonstrates the power of the query builder to construct such SQL queries without writing it as a SQL string.
+Instead, it demonstrates the power of the query builder to construct such SQL queries without writing them as a SQL string.

 Here's a great article explaining the [PostgreSQL Recursive Query](https://www.postgresqltutorial.com/postgresql-recursive-query/)

+---

-## update
+### update
 The `update` method allows updating one or more database rows.
 You can make use of the query builder to add additional constraints when performing the update.

 ```ts